 You can shift into FIRST (1) when you're going less than 20 mph (30 km/h).
 If you've come to a complete stop and it's hard to shift into FIRST (1), put the shift lever in NEUTRAL (N) and let up on the clutch.
 Press the clutch pedal back down.
 Then shift into FIRST (1).

 SECOND (2): Press the clutch pedal as you let up on the accelerator pedal and shift into SECOND (2).
 Then, slowly let up on the clutch pedal as you press the accelerator pedal.
 THIRD (3), FOURTH (4), FIFTH (5) AND SIXTH (6): Shift into THIRD (3), FOURTH (4), FIFTH (5) AND SIXTH (6) gear the same way you do for SECOND (2).
 Slowly let up on the clutch pedal as you press the accelerator pedal.

 To Stop, let up on the accelerator pedal and press the brake pedal.
-Just before the vehicle stops, press the clutch pedal and the brake pedal, and shift to NEUTRAL (N).
+Just before the vehicle stops, press the clutch pedal and brake pedal, and shift to NEUTRAL (N).

 NEUTRAL (N): Use this position when you start or idle your engine.

 REVERSE (R): To back up, press down the clutch pedal and shift into REVERSE (R).
 Let up on the clutch pedal slowly while pressing the accelerator pedal.
 If you shift from SIXTH (6) into REVERSE (R), the shift lever must be first placed in the NEUTRAL (N) position centered between SECOND (2) and THIRD (3) prior to shifting into REVERSE (R).

-Your six-speed manual transmission has a feature that allows you to safely shift into REVERSE (R) while the vehicle is rolling (at less than 5 mph (8 km/h)).
-You will be locked-out if you try to shift into REVERSE (R) while your vehicle is moving faster than 5 mph (8 km/h).
+Your six-speed manual transmission has a feature that allows you to safely shift into REVERSE (R) while the vehicle is rolling (at less than 5 mph (8 km/h).

-If you have turned your ignition off and wish to park your car in REVERSE (R), you will have to move the shift lever quickly to the right, "crashing" through the high-load spring and then into gear.
+If you have turned your ignition off and want to park your car in REVERSE (R), you will have to move the shift lever quickly to the right, then forward into gear.